 In the mucus field that serves as the entry point for bacteria heading into the host, colonizing bacteria enter at one of three pores on either side of the bilaterally symmetrical light organ.
 Mucus is shed from the pores of the host at the same time that V. fischeri aggregates in that mucus.
 The bacteria proceed to migrate toward the pores, and each aggregate swims into a pore to colonize the ducts and crypts of the host.
 How do colonizing bacteria travel against this powerful flow?
 A key role for flagellar motility was identified over twenty years ago (Ruby and Asato, 1993).
 In that work Ruby and Asato confirmed that planktonic V. fischeri were motile due to a polar tuft of sheathed flagella.
 However, by 24 hours-post-inoculation most cells in the light organ crypts were non-flagellated.
 Upon expulsion of bacteria from the host, the bacteria regrow their flagella in 45-60 min even in nutrient-deplete seawater (Ruby and Asato, 1993).
 Therefore, the bacterial life cycle alternates between a motile planktonic lifestyle and a non-flagellated crypt-colonized state.

 Significant details have since been elucidated about the molecular mechanisms that control flagellar development in V. fischeri, which in turn has solidified the importance of swimming motility for squid colonization.
 Random transposon mutagenesis provided evidence that nonmotile mutants could not colonize (Graf et al., 1994), and reverse genetics revealed that mutants defective for flagellar motility or chemotaxis did not establish productive colonization with the squid host (DeLoney-Marino and Visick, 2012; Millikan and Ruby, 2003, 2004).
 Together these studies established a model of a hierarchy of flagellar gene expression in V. fischeri controlled by the σ54-dependent regulator FlrA.
-There is evidence for regulation by quorum sensing and by magnesium, and other sensory inputs are likely (Cao et al., 2012; O’Shea et al., 2005).
+There is evidence for regulation by quorum sensing and magnesium, and other sensory inputs are likely (Cao et al., 2012; O’Shea et al., 2005).

 Bacterial flagellar motility often occurs in a directed fashion in which rotation of the flagellar bundle results in net movement toward preferred nutrient sources.
 Given the above information that chemotaxis was required for colonization, it seemed likely that the bacteria were swimming toward a host compound.
 The first evidence for chitin oligosaccharides as the specific attractant was obtained when addition of exogenous chitobiose, the N-acetylglucosamine dimer, blocked colonization, whereas the monomer did not have such an effect (Mandel et al., 2012).
 Given that N-acetylglucosamine is abundant on eukaryotic cell surfaces, yet chitin and its breakdown oligosaccharides are more specialized in their localization, it seemed possible that oligosaccharides may be a specific cue to direct entry into the host crypts.
 Mutants defective for chemotaxis remained at the outer face of the light organ pore, the same stage at which wild-type V. fischeri arrested their symbiotic development in the presence of added chitin oligosaccharides (Mandel et al., 2012).
 These results strongly suggested that host chitin served as a signal for the bacteria to enter the pore.
 Direct imaging revealed the presence of insoluble chitin bound to hemocytes within the host (Heath-Heckman and McFall-Ngai, 2011; Mandel et al., 2012), which may be released through the action of a host endochitinase (Kremer et al., 2013).
 Together, this illustrates a specific colonization checkpoint that is regulated by both host and symbiont factors.